cnuernber/dtype-next/topics/cheatsheet.md

   keyword `:all`, a clojure range, or a convertible-to-long-reader object.
 This can be used to crap an image or to do reorderings such as imagespace bga->rgb conversions.
 * [transpose](https://cnuernber.github.io/dtype-next/tech.v3.tensor.html#var-transpose) - Generic in-place transpose dimensions to implement operations of the type `i,j,k` -> `k,j,i` for all orderings of `i,j,k`.
-This can be used to convert between channels-first planar representation of an image (2d planes of r,g,b,a) to a standard rgba-interleaved representation of an image.
+This can be used, for instance, to convert between channels-first planar representation of an image (2d planes of r,g,b,a) to a standard rgba-interleaved representation of an image.
 * [reshape](https://cnuernber.github.io/dtype-next/tech.v3.tensor.html#var-reshape) - Reshape a tensor via interpreting it as ->buffer and applying a new dimension object.
 Can be used to in-place create a tensor out of a persisent vector.
-* [broadcast](https://cnuernber.github.io/dtype-next/tech.v3.tensor.html#var-broadcast) - Create a larger tensor via repeating one or more dimensions.
+* [broadcast](https://cnuernber.github.io/dtype-next/tech.v3.tensor.html#var-broadcast) - Create a larger read-only tensor via repeating one or more dimensions.
 * [slice](https://cnuernber.github.io/dtype-next/tech.v3.tensor.html#var-slice), [slice-right](https://cnuernber.github.io/dtype-next/tech.v3.tensor.html#var-slice-right) - Create a reader formed by iterating the left/right N dimensions
   in order.
 Given a 2D matrix, `(slice mat 1)` returns the rows while `(slice-right mat 1)` returns the columns.